kometenstaub/metadata-changer/README.md

 1. Download or clone this repository.
 2. Create a YAML config file `config.yml` (see example below)
 3. `pip3 install -r requirements.txt`
-4. Set the values for the keys and the vault path.
+4. Set the desired config values.
 5. Run the following in the directory where you saved/cloned this repo:
    - Windows: `python3 main.py`
    - Linux/macOS: `./main.py`